 The highest concentration of alkylglycerols in the human body is in bone marrow (0.2 percent) and spleen (.05 percent).
 They are naturally found in breast milk (0.1 percent).

 Bone marrow is the birthplace of immune cells, red blood cells, and platelets.
 It is well established that alkylglycerols boost the production of all three of these cells types, providing nourishment to the bone marrow.
-This is one of the mechanisms of support for “Big C” treatment, which tends to suppress all three of these important cell types.
+This is one of the mechanisms of support for “Big C” intervention, which tends to suppress all three of these important cell types.

 The spleen is part of the immune system, especially assisting with anti-bacterial duties.
 Accumulation of alkylglycerols in the spleen implies importance as part of an immune support team.

 The fact that alkylglycerols are part of breast milk means they are likely to support immune function and/or nourish the bone marrow derived cells that are needed to facilitate rapid growth in babies.
 An animal study has shown that supplementing the mother with alkylglycerols boost the antibody status in her baby, increasing both IgG and IgM antibody levels during nursing.
 This study provides a theoretical basis for a lactating mother to use supplemental alkylglycerols to boost the immune support quality of her milk.

 BENEFITS OF ALKYLGLYCEROLS (SLO):

 - Helps to improve the body's immune defense system to minimize colds, flu, and chronic infections.